ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Building apps for iOS and Android is fun.
 Although I have written software for numerous platforms over the past decades, building apps for…</blockquote>

-<h3>3. iOS 18.2 Released — 25+ Amazing New Features You NEED To Try Now! - <a href="https://medium.com/macoclock/ios-18-2-released-25-amazing-new-features-you-need-to-try-now-edd799bf22d5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. iOS to AI Engineer: Your Roadmap - <a href="https://medium.com/@shobhakartiwari/ios-to-ai-engineer-roadmap-00e5ed8c4084" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mac O’Clock`**
+✍️ **posted by `Shobhakar Tiwari`**

-<blockquote>Generate AI images & emojis “offline” with Apple Intelligence!</blockquote>
+<blockquote>In recent years, Artificial Intelligence (AI) has emerged as one of the most sought-after fields, transforming industries and creating…</blockquote>

 <h3>4.
-Unleashing the Power of Core ML in iOS Development - <a href="https://medium.com/wereprotein/unleashing-the-power-of-core-ml-in-ios-development-4219d9ff7607" target="_blank" rel="noopener noreferrer">link</a></h3>
+Netflix: Revolutionizing Entertainment Through Streaming - <a href="https://medium.com/@dspsuryaprakash58/netflix-revolutionizing-entertainment-through-streaming-365c1c751823" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simpra Tech`**
+✍️ **posted by `surya Prakash`**

-<blockquote>Picture this: You’re building an app that can identify objects in photos, predict what users are about to type, or even recognize sounds…</blockquote>
+<blockquote>Netflix has become a household name, synonymous with streaming entertainment and binge-worthy content.
+Established in 1997 by Reed Hastings…</blockquote>

 <h3>5.
 Integrating Extensions into Large-Scale iOS apps - <a href="https://medium.com/lyft-engineering/integrating-extensions-into-large-scale-ios-apps-8f15dc5f3be9" target="_blank" rel="noopener noreferrer">link</a></h3>